ApryseSDK/pdftron-cordova/README.md

 # pdftron-cordova

+## This project is no longer in development.
+If you are looking for cross platform solution, check out [React Native](https://github.com/PDFTron/pdftron-react-native) or [Flutter](https://github.com/PDFTron/pdftron-flutter).
+If you are looking to add to your current Cordova/Ionic project, check out [WebViewer sample](https://github.com/PDFTron/webviewer-cordova-sample).

 This repository contains PDFTron's native plugin for Cordova/Ionic.
 The plugin exposes a javascript interface for a full-featured PDF viewer and annotator with full native performance.

 The plugin can be used to present the PDF viewer either in full screen or over a specified rect (e.g. a &lt;div&gt;) defined in the HTML.